 There are thousands of restaurants in Melbourne and unfortunately I haven’t tried them all – but I’m working on it!
 This guide lists restaurants that I’ve actually eaten at and recommend.
 I’ve of course eaten at waaayyy more restaurants than are listed here, but if I didn’t rate it, I haven’t included it here.

 I’ve organised this guide by suburb, but I have also listed the type of cuisine for easy reference.
-I think by location is best, as it means you can figure out which restaurants fit into your Melbourne itinerary (I’ve got ideas for how to spend 3 days in Melbourne and 5 days in Melbourne), or even plan your day around a specific establishment.
+I think by location is best, as it means you can figure out which restaurants fit into your Melbourne itinerary (I’ve got ideas for how to spend a weekend in Melbourne, 3 days in Melbourne and 5 days in Melbourne), or even plan your day around a specific establishment.

 You’ll see that I favour some suburbs over others, and that’s only because they’re the ones I spend most of my time in.
 I’m working to update some regions.